 Do We Need a New Kind of Accuracy?

 This translation was called a “common language” translation.
-To learn more about this approach and William Wonderly’s contribution, click here.
+(To learn more about this approach and William Wonderly’s contribution, click here.)
 These translations eventually became better known as “dynamic equivalent” or “functional equivalent” translations.

 The common language or dynamic equivalent translations have an admirable goal.
-We should want more and more people to comprehend and love the Scriptures.
+We should want more people to comprehend and love the Scriptures.
 However, this approach has led to simplified texts as the means to that end.
 They describe these works as “accurate” and “faithful” translations, yet from their first appearance to today, their striking difference from traditional translations is obvious.

-In a book entitled Good News For Everyone : How to Use the Good News Bible (Today’s English Version), Nida discusses this new view of accuracy in translation: “…accuracy in translation cannot be reckoned merely in terms of corresponding words but on the basis of what the new readers actually understand.” (p.
-13)
+In a book entitled Good News For Everyone : How to Use the Good News Bible (Today’s English Version), Nida discusses this new view of accuracy in translation: “accuracy in translation cannot be reckoned merely in terms of corresponding words but on the basis of what the new readers actually understand” (p.
+13).

 The new definition of accuracy allows for new ways of translation.